 - Re-examine,assess and evolve your digital footprint when you need to

 - Ego-surf (google yourself) on a regular basis to check for both positive and negative impression materials.

-- If possible remove any negative or misinformation you find about yourself, otherwise try to minimise it by creating positive posting that sit at the top of a search.
+- If possible remove any negative or misinformation you find about yourself, otherwise try to minimise it by creating positive postings that sit at the top of a search.

-- Don't believe everything you read or see on the internet when research career information or advice check your sources for credibility.
+- Don't believe everything you read or see on the internet when researching career information or advice; check your sources for credibility.